Behind the scenes at Sydney Festival

-This week’s Q & A is particularly relevant to summer event lovers as it focuses on CoEM guest lecturer and all round good guy Damian Negus, who very cleverly manages Sydney Festival’s favourite oasis of fun and delights, the Festival Village, this year sponsored by Meriton.
+This Q & A focuses on CoEM industry connection and all round good guy Damian Negus, who very cleverly manages Sydney Festival’s favourite oasis of fun and delights, the Festival Village, sponsored by Meriton.
 And if you think that gig is big enough and busy enough for one event manager you would be right, but Damien is not one to rest on his laurels.
 In fact, rest is not a word in his vocabulary.
 He is now heavily and bravely involved in the production and organisation of one of the newest music festivals to hit Sydney’s summer scene, Electric Gardens.
 Let’s hear a little about the trajectory of his event career and a little bit of advice from the man who seemingly doesn’t sleep.
 Over to you Damian…

 Q. Years in event management industry?

 A. I unloaded my first truck one Sunday morning in 1989 when I was 16 in my home town of Parkes.
 I fell in love with the energy that was attached to event and have been involved in one area or another ever since.

 A. Festival Village at Sydney Festival.
 I have been involved for the last six years and when you put so much energy into something, it becomes part of you.
 I couldn’t imagine spending my January anywhere else than in the middle of our great city throwing a month long party!

 A. I once toured with AC/DC as the Assistant Tour Manager and Assistant Site Manager.
 Being ‘my’ band from my high school days, that gig was always a stand out for me.
 To work with your idols is something I don’t take for granted and will be forever be grateful.
 I also had the pleasure of touring with Elvis Presley’s Band, the TCB Band.
 I spent many hours with the guys and formed friendships that still last today.
 The Sydney Olympics is also a stand out.